luxfi/docs/network/docs/learn/lux/lnm.md

     cross-subnet communication,
     cross-chain,
   ]
-sidebar_label: Lux Warp Messaging
+sidebar_label: Lux Network Messaging
 ---

-# Lux Warp Messaging
+# Lux Network Messaging

-Lux Warp Messaging (AWM) enables native cross-Subnet communication and allows [Virtual Machine (VM)](/learn/lux/subnets-overview.md#virtual-machines) developers to implement arbitrary communication protocols between any two Subnets.
+Lux Network Messaging (LNM) enables native cross-Subnet communication and allows [Virtual Machine (VM)](/learn/lux/subnets-overview.md#virtual-machines) developers to implement arbitrary communication protocols between any two Subnets.

 ## Use Cases

-Use cases for AWM may include but is not limited to:
+Use cases for LNM may include but is not limited to:

 - Oracle Networks: Connecting a Subnet to an oracle network is a costly process.
-AWM makes it easy for oracle networks to broadcast their data from their origin chain to other Subnets.
+LNM makes it easy for oracle networks to broadcast their data from their origin chain to other Subnets.
 - Token transfers between Subnets
 - State Sharding between multiple Subnets